kubecost/docs/alerts.md

 * Out of Memory Pods
 * Failed Jobs

-This alert only uses Slack (email coming soon), so it requires the `globalSlackWebhookUrl` field, or setting the `slackWebhookUrl` field for the alert.
+This alert only uses Slack and Microsoft Teams, so it requires the `global...WebhookUrl` field, or setting the `...WebhookUrl` field for either platform for the alert.

 Example Helm _values.yaml_: